What is biological age, and how is it different from your real age?

 How Vita computes Body Age

-Vita's Body Age combines VO₂max, resting heart rate, HRV, sleep and step trends into a single number, and lets you drill into each driver's contribution.
-Because it updates with your data, you can watch better training and sleep make your body "younger" over time.
+Vita's Body Age combines VO₂max, resting heart rate, HRV, sleep and step trends into a single number, and lets you drill into each driver's contribution — current value, 6-month average, and how much it adds or subtracts.
+Because it updates with your data, you can watch better training and sleep make your body "younger" over time, and the AI coach can tell you which driver is currently costing you the most years.

 FAQ